An initial course to explore the practices and mindset of successful entrepreneurship.

 Description: Overview of financial issues for agribusiness start-ups.
 Business funding specific to new enterprises.
 Case studies on financial practices for start-up firms.

-This course is a prerequisite for: HORT 301
+This course is a prerequisite for: PLAS 301

 Prerequisites: Enrollment in the Engler Agribusiness Entrepreneurship Minor Program, junior or above standing and permission

 Description: The student will work for a minimum of 250 hours in an entrepreneurial business or social organization.